Synchronization of strongly connected partial DFAs and prefix codes: Upper bounds

-It is useful for deriving upper bounds for automata with a word of small rank.
+The corollary is useful for deriving upper bounds for DFAs with a word of small rank.
 Having such a word $w$, we can further synchronize $R$ through the induced automaton instead of trying to do this directly.
 Although every letter of $\mathrsfs{A}^{\mathrm{I}(W_1,W_2)}$ corresponds to a word of length $|w|+n-1$ in the original $\mathrsfs{A}$, if $R$ is small enough, this yields a better upper bound.
 We show its application in the next subsection.